Alumni Park

 On October 6, 2017, the Wisconsin Alumni Association proudly opened Alumni Park, with its artful exhibits, scenic green spaces, and featured alumni who exemplify the Wisconsin Idea.

-As part of this year’s fifth anniversary, 11 new alumni will be inducted into Alumni Park.
-Enjoy a sneak peek at the inductees here.
-Each month leading up to the park’s anniversary celebration this October, more alumni will be unveiled, highlighting their achievements beyond the borders of the classroom.
+As part of Alumni Park’s fifth anniversary in 2022, 11 more alumni were inducted into Alumni Park.
+See the latest inductees here and learn more about their achievements beyond the borders of the classroom.

 Linda Thomas-Greenfield MA’75